Kristoffer-spicker/Evoting/README.md

 When running the program for the first time it is important to start the page HTTPS://localhost to accept the certificates associated with the API.

 ## .env files
 There are .env files needed in the top level directory, the verify_app_frontend, cast_app_frontend and the database folders.
+In the codebase there exists example files for where each of these should go.
+The file themselves should just be named '.enc' in all four.
-The creadentials needed are provided in the appendix of the paper
+The contents needed for each file can be found in the appendix of the paper.

 ## How to run
 ### 1) Clone the resposotory